-As many of you know, I like to go hunting for vintage or upcyle type pieces quite frequently.
+As many of you know, I like to go hunting for vintage pieces quite frequently.
 After cleaning out our basement storage rooms at the completion of the renovation, I vowed I wouldn’t bring home any more fix-me-up pieces until I had dealt with the ones I already had stockpiled.
 I’m like the addict who starts to make excuses or hide things so her dirty little secret isn’t found out!

-Instead of quitting cold turkey, I decided instead that nothing would come home with me on one of my thrifting adventures if I didn’t have a plan for it within the next few months.
+Instead of quitting cold turkey, I decided as an alternative that nothing would come home with me on one of my thrifting adventures if I didn’t have a plan for it within the next few months.
 That criteria has paid off and my “collection” has been able to stay within the manageable and “safe” range.
 (Okay that still sounds a little crazy coming from someone who helps people de-clutter and organize their homes for a living!)

 I spotted this $1 lamp shade frame at our local thrift shop and thought it was the perfect jumping off point to recreate Nester’s book page chandelier (as spotted below) for my office.